TimUnderhay/xsoar-incident-creator/README.md

 - It uses JSON files as simple databases.
 Modifying them by hand may make the app unusable.
 - UI doesn't yet use responsive layout, so it may look bad on small screens.

-## Security (or Rather, Lack of Security)
-- No front-end user security / login functionality is provided, so this is potentially a back-door into XSOAR if left on the network for other users to use.
-See note on how **NOT** to use this app.

-## How NOT to Use

-- Due to the last two bullet points, this is not intended for usage amongst multiple users.
-It is **strongly** recommended that you run it **ONLY** on your local workstation, for personal use.

 ## Importing an Incident from XSOAR

 Use the `XSOAR Import` button to easily load an existing incident's fields from XSOAR.
 Note that this will not download file attachments from the incident.
 That must be done separately.